stas00/conda-tools/README.md

 Tested to work with conda 4.5.12

 Troubleshooting: make sure:
-1. you have 'conda activate YOURENVNAME' setup working
+1. you have `conda activate YOURENVNAME` setup working
-2. you can run: conda list -n YOURENVNAME
+2. you can run: `conda list -n YOURENVNAME`